 College is outrageously expensive.
 And it will only get more expensive by the time your kids are ready to apply.
-Here are some of the ways in which we can help you save on and for the cost of college.

 We don’t sell or manage 529 plans.
 However we can help current clients evaluate the options.
 We consider the Utah’s Educational Savings Plan, my529, the standard. my529 offers investment options from Vanguard and Dimensional Fund Advisors.
 And it has among the lowest fees in the 529 industry.
 You can open a my529 account directly, which means that an investment advisor isn’t necessary (if you do need help, we are an approved my529 advisor and can help open an account for you as well).
 By comparing my529 to the quality of investments, total fees, and tax credit offsets of your state’s 529, we can determine which plan is in your best interest.
 Despite the initial tax advantages, your state’s plan may not always be the best choice.
 To learn more, schedule a free consultation or visit my529.

-Strategies for Maximizing Financial Aid
+Maximizing Financial Aid

 College is extraordinarily expensive and most kids will have to graduate with student loans.
 The good news is that, if you know how to shop, the school’s sticker price is totally irrelevant.
 What matters only is your net cost.